apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 ## Shut Down the Drill Process on a Node

 You can abruptly stop the Drill process on a node, or you can gracefully shut down the Drill process on a node.
 When you stop the Drill process on a node, active queries cannot complete if they need additional time beyond the default five second wait period.
-In Drill 1.12 and later, you can use the graceful_stop command, which transitions a Drillbit into a quiescent state in which the Drill process can complete in-progress queries before shutting down.
+In Drill 1.12 and later, you can use the graceful_stop command to transition a Drillbit into a quiescent state in which the Drillbit can complete in-progress queries before shutting down.

 ###Stopping the Drill Process
 To stop the Drill process on the node, issue the `drillbit.sh stop` command, as shown: